Cap-go/website/src/content/docs/docs/upgrade/from-v2-to-v3.md

 ## Future evolution

-For now only the first public channel is in use, in the future, public will change to something related to AB test, if more than one is set.
+For now only the first public channel is in use, in the future, public will change for multi public channels, if more than one is set.

 ## Common problems: